Home Docker and Kubernetes

 • verify using kubectl describe rolebinding johndoe. note: sometimes in kubectl outputs, the namespace field is empty when it is referring to the default namespace

-• my understanding - role bindings can reference cluster roles, it just means that the permissions would be granted on the specified namespace only. this allows for role reuse. the view role allows to view in any namespace, and by creating a role binding we can limit the user’s usage to a namespace
+• my understanding - role bindings can reference cluster roles, it just means that the permissions would be granted on the specified namespace only. this allows for role reuse. the view role is a cluster role, but by creating a role binding we can limit the user’s view capabilities to a namespace

 • delete a role binding using kubectl delete rolebinding johndoe